 |Australia and New Zealand||Australie||Victoria|

 The parties hereby irrevocably consent to the personal jurisdiction and venue of the courts in the venues shown above.
+Unless prohibited by governing law or venue, each party irrevocably agrees to waive jury trial.
 In all cases, the application of law will be without regard to, or application of, conflict of law rules or principles, and the United Nations Convention on Contracts for the International Sale of Goods will not apply.

 - Entire Agreement, Construction, Amendment and Execution.
-The Agreement (including any referenced Schedule and all Order Forms) is the complete and exclusive understanding and agreement between the parties regarding its subject matter, provided that to the extent Customer uses any Databricks Services subject to Schedules not included in the Agreement, the relevant Schedule in effect at the time of first use at www.databricks.com/legal/mcsa shall be deemed to govern use of such Databricks Services unless the parties agree otherwise in writing and any reference to a term in such Schedule shall be interpreted accordingly; for the avoidance of doubt, the Agreement does not provide for or govern the acquisition or use of any Databricks Powered Service.
-To the extent any provision in an Order Form clearly conflicts with a provision of this MCSA, a Schedule, or a provision of an earlier Order Form, the provision in the new Order Form will be binding and the conflicting provision in this MCSA or in the earlier Order Form will be deemed modified solely to the extent reasonably necessary to eliminate the conflict and solely with respect to the new Order Form (unless expressly intended to permanently amend the Agreement including any Schedule).
-If any provision of the Agreement is held to be unenforceable or invalid, that provision will be enforced to the maximum extent possible, and the other provisions will remain in full force and effect.
-The headings in the Agreement and the Schedules are solely for convenience and will not be taken into consideration in interpretation of the Agreement.
-Any translation of the Agreement or an Order Form that is provided as a courtesy shall not be legally binding and the English language version will always prevail.
-Each party acknowledges and agrees that it has adequate sophistication, including legal representation, to fully review and understand the Agreement; therefore, in interpretation of the Agreement with respect to any drafting ambiguities that may be identified or alleged, no presumption will be given in favor of the non-drafting party.
+The Agreement is the complete and exclusive understanding and agreement between the parties regarding its subject matter, provided that to the extent Customer uses any Databricks Services subject to Schedules not included in the Agreement, the relevant Schedule in effect at the time of first use at databricks.com/legal/mcsa shall be deemed to govern use of such Databricks Services unless the parties agree otherwise in writing and any reference to a term in such Schedule shall be interpreted accordingly.
+Databricks may change and update the Platform Services, in which case Databricks may update the Documentation.
+To the extent any provision in an Order clearly conflicts with a provision of this MCSA or a provision of an earlier Order, the provision in the new Order will be binding and the conflicting provision in this MCSA or in the earlier Order will be deemed modified solely to the extent reasonably necessary to eliminate the conflict and solely with respect to the new Order (unless expressly intended to permanently amend the Agreement including any Schedule).
+Customer’s Affiliates may receive the Databricks Services under this Agreement as Authorized Users, however in the event that a Customer Affiliate wishes to execute its own Order subject to the terms of this Agreement then Customer agrees to remain jointly and severally liable for such use.
+If any provision of the Agreement is held to be unenforceable or invalid, that provision will be enforced to the maximum extent possible and the other provisions will remain in full force and effect.
+The headings in the Agreement are solely for convenience and will not be taken into consideration in interpretation of the Agreement.
+Any translation of the Agreement or an Order that is provided as a courtesy shall not be legally binding and the English language version will always prevail.
+Each party acknowledges and agrees that it has adequate sophistication, including legal representation, fully to review and understand the Agreement; therefore, in interpretation of the Agreement with respect to any drafting ambiguities that may be identified or alleged, no presumption will be given in favor of the non-drafting party.
 The Agreement may not be modified or amended except by mutual written agreement of the parties.
-Without limiting the foregoing, no Customer purchase order will be deemed to modify an Order Form or the Agreement or any Schedule unless expressly pre-authorized in writing by Databricks.
+Without limiting the foregoing, no Customer purchase order will be deemed to modify an Order or the Agreement unless expressly pre-authorized in writing by Databricks.
 The Agreement may be executed in two or more counterparts, each of which will be deemed an original and all of which, taken together, will constitute one and the same instrument.
 A party’s electronic signature or transmission of any document by electronic means will be deemed to bind such party as if signed and transmitted in physical form.

 - Assignment.
-No assignment, novation or transfer of a party’s rights and obligations under the Agreement (“Assignment”) is permitted except with the prior written approval of the other party, which will not be unreasonably withheld; provided, however, that either party may freely make an Assignment to a successor in interest upon a change of control, except that if such Assignment is to a direct competitor of the other party or would cause the other party to become in violation of applicable laws that is not reasonably addressable, such other party may terminate the Agreement upon written notice.
+No assignment, novation or transfer of a party’s rights and obligations under the Agreement (“Assignment”) is permitted except with the prior written approval of the other party, which will not be unreasonably withheld.
+Notwithstanding the foregoing, either party may freely make an Assignment to a successor in interest upon a change of control; if such Assignment is to a direct competitor of the other party or would cause the other party to become in violation of applicable laws that is not reasonably addressable, such other party may terminate the Agreement upon written notice.

 - Force Majeure.
 Neither party will be liable or responsible to the other party nor be deemed to have defaulted under or breached the Agreement for any failure or delay in fulfilling or performing any term of the Agreement (except for any obligations to make payments to the other party), when and to the extent such failure or delay is caused by or results from acts beyond the impacted party’s (“Impacted Party”) reasonable control, including without limitation the following force majeure events (“Force Majeure Event(s)“): (a) acts of God, (b) acts of government, including any changes in law or regulations, (c) acts or omissions of third parties, (d) flood, fire, earthquakes, civil unrest, wars, acts of terror, pandemics, or strikes or other actions taken by labor organizations, (e) computer, telecommunications, the Internet, Internet service provider or hosting facility failures or delays involving hardware, software or power systems not within the Impacted Party’s possession or reasonable control, (f) network intrusions or denial of service attacks, or (g) any other cause, whether similar or dissimilar to any of the foregoing, that is beyond the Impacted Party’s reasonable control.